nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ![Shows diagram of neural network with three layers, each with different number of neurons.](./images/model/model-1.svg "Fig. 6 - Diagram of a Neural Network")

+If you're familiar with NNs, feel free to skip to the [Experiments](#what-is-an-experiment)!
 If you're unfamiliar with NNs think of them as a set of layers, where each layer acts as a filter for relevant information.
-Data passes through successive layers, in a step-by-step fashion, where each layer has an input and an output.
+Data passes through successive layers, in a step-by-step fashion, where each layer has inputs and outputs.
 Data moves through the network in one direction, from the first layer (the model's input) to the last layer (the model's output), without looping back, hence the **Sequential** function.

 Each layer is made up of several neurons, that can be described as nodes.
 The model's input, the first layer, will contain as many neurons as there are features available, and each neuron will hold the value of a feature.
 The model's output, the last layer, in binary problems such as the one we're tackling, will only have 1 neuron.
 The value held by this neuron should be 1 if the model is processing a match where Team 1 won, or 0 if Team 2 won.
 The intermediate layers have an *ad hoc* number of neurons.
 In the example in the code snippet, 64 neurons were chosen.

 In a **Dense** layer, as is the case here, each neuron in the layer is connected to every neuron in the preceding layer.
 Fundamentally, each neuron **processes** the information provided by the neurons from the previous layer.